 Thirst, increased fluid intake: thirst will usually accompany polyuria.
 In psychogenic polydipsia (most often seen in adolescents), thirst with compulsive water drinking is the predominant symptom.

-Associated general symptom - eg, weight loss, malaise, headache and shortness of breath - increase the likelihood of significant pathology.
+Associated general symptoms (eg, weight loss, malaise, headache and shortness of breath): increase the likelihood of significant pathology.

 Weight loss: rapid onset of weight loss is a feature of type 1 diabetes.
-Weight loss is also a feature of chronic renal failure and may also be due to dehydration in diabetes insipidus.
+Weight loss is also a feature of chronic kidney disease and may also be due to dehydration in diabetes insipidus.

-Past medical history: chronic renal failure may be a consequence of diabetes mellitus, connective tissue disease such as systemic lupus erythematosus (SLE), renal vascular disease, pyelonephritis or obstructive uropathy.
+Past medical history: chronic kidney disease may be a consequence of diabetes mellitus, connective tissue disease such as systemic lupus erythematosus (SLE), renal vascular disease, pyelonephritis or obstructive uropathy.
 Cranial diabetes insipidus may be due to pituitary surgery or irradiation, infection (meningitis, cerebral abscess), sarcoidosis or head injury.

 Family history: family history of diabetes mellitus or renal problems - eg, polycystic kidneys or nephrogenic diabetes insipidus.

-- General - eg, dehydrated (acute presentation of type 1 diabetes, diabetes insipidus, chronic renal failure) or anaemia (chronic renal failure).
+- General - eg, dehydrated (acute presentation of type 1 diabetes, diabetes insipidus, chronic kidney disease) or anaemia (chronic kidney disease).